WNBC: News operation

-For most of the time during the 1980s and early 1990s, WNBC-TV used various themes written by Scott Schreer.
+The NewsCenter4 title was kept by WNBC until September 1, 1980, when the newscasts were renamed News 4 New York.
+Shortly before then the 5 p.m. program was renamed Live at Five, and the hour was reformatted from a straight news program to a mix of hard news and celebrity interviews, a style that would become known as infotainment.
+Live at Five eventually became the most-successful local program in New York City, a feat that resulted in landing the show's hosts on the cover of New York magazine.
+For most of the time during the News 4 New York era of the 1980s and early 1990s, WNBC-TV used various music cues created by Scott Schreer.
 His theme for News 4 New York was based on a synthesized version of the NBC chimes, with a graphics package featuring a lightning bolt striking its logo from 1980 to 1990, a fancy die-cut "4".

 In 1992, the station began calling itself 4 New York and the campaign song, written by Edd Kalehoff, was quickly adopted as the theme for the newscast.
 The theme was briefly brought back after the September 11 attacks in 2001.
-In 1995, after the station rebranded itself as "NBC 4" and its newscasts as Newschannel 4, Kalehoff wrote a new theme called "NBC Stations" featuring the NBC chimes, the chime sequence being the musical notes G-E-C. It remained in use for eight years, along with a graphics package using a simple red line for the lower thirds.
+In 1995, after the station rebranded itself as "NBC 4" and its newscasts as NewsChannel 4, Kalehoff wrote a new theme called "NBC Stations" featuring the aforementioned NBC chimes.
+It remained in use for eight years, along with a graphics package using a simple red line for the lower thirds.

 The 2003 graphics package was created by Emmy Award-winner Randy Pyburn of Pyburn Films.
 Pyburn has produced several promotions for the station and the now-defunct Jane's New York specials hosted by former WNBC reporter Jane Hanson.
 The graphics package was also used on other NBC stations.
-The music was written by Rampage Music and featured a brassy version of the NBC chimes, and lower thirds featured a shimmering peacock (fellow NBC O&O KNTV adopted the theme in 2007 and currently uses the same four tone variant of LA Groove used by WNBC).
+The music was written by Rampage Music and featured a brassy version of the NBC chimes, and lower thirds featured a shimmering peacock.
 In March 2008, concurrent with the restoration of the 4 New York branding, the newscasts began to be called News 4 New York once more.

-Many WNBC personalities have appeared, and have also moved up to the NBC network, including: Marv Albert, Len Berman, Contessa Brewer, Chris Cimino, Fran Charles, Darlene Rodriguez, Maurice DuBois, Joelle Garguilo, Michael Gargiulo, Tony Guida, Jim Hartz, Janice Huff, Matt Lauer, Tom Llamas, Dave Price, Al Roker, Shiba Russell, Scarborough and Tom Snyder.
-In the past, Albert, Berman, Brewer, Charles, Cimino, DuBois, Guida, Hartz, Lauer, Llamas, Roker, Russell, Scarborough, and Snyder have worked at WNBC and NBC at the same time.
-Price, Rodriguez, Huff, Joelle Garguilo, and Michael Gargiulo currently work for both.
+Many WNBC personalities have appeared, and have also moved up to the NBC network, including: Marv Albert, Len Berman, Contessa Brewer, Chris Cimino, Fran Charles, Darlene Rodriguez, Maurice DuBois, Michael Gargiulo, Tony Guida, Jim Hartz, Janice Huff, Matt Lauer, Tom Llamas, Dave Price, Al Roker, Scarborough, and Tom Snyder.
+In the past, Albert, Berman, Brewer, Charles, Cimino, DuBois, Guida, Hartz, Lauer, Llamas, Roker, Scarborough, and Snyder have worked at WNBC and NBC at the same time.
+Price, Rodriguez, Huff, and Gargiulo currently work for both.
 One monthly feature was Berman's Spanning the World, a reel of odd and interesting sports highlights from the past month, including a recorded introduction and closing by NBC staff announcer Don Pardo.
 The segment aired monthly on Today.